Military Divorce Lawyer

 While regular divorce already presents a series of complications, a military divorce is even more complex.
-There are special rules and requirements that apply to U.S. service members and their spouses when they divorce.
+Some special rules and requirements apply to U.S. service members and their spouses when they divorce.
 These differences may affect matters of compliance, service of process, residency or filing requirements, and division of military pensions.
 If you are an active duty military personnel or married to one, filing for divorce can be difficult and overwhelming without the help of an experienced attorney.

 Before any court can grant a divorce to military members or spouses, it must have "jurisdiction" or the authority to hear the case.
 For civilians, jurisdiction is generally the place where the person lives.
 However, for military personnel, jurisdiction may be the place where the person holds legal residence, even if the service member is stationed somewhere else.
 As discussed below, there are exceptions to this general requirement.